-Features of the household questionnaire and precautions that have been taken to ensure that good quality data are collected and processed without delay include the following:
+One household questionnaire, divided into Part A and Part B, will be administered.
+Features of the questionnaire and precautions that have been taken to ensure that good quality data are collected and processed without delay include the following:

 - \ The questionnaire is almost entirely pre-coded.
-This obviously eliminates the very slow and tedious coding process, which is often liable to various types of errors. - \ Micro-computers are installed in all data collection centres located in eight regional offices of the Statistical Service namely; Accra, Kumasi, Sekondi-Takoradi, Koforidua, Sunyani, Ho, Cape Coast and Tamale.
-This is to facilitate the quick entry of data close to the points of data collection. - \ A software programme has been designed to check the data automatically to detect inconsistencies so that any errors can be corrected by you in consultation with the supervisor. - \ Supervision will be close with one supervisor to a team of three or four interviewers and one data entry operator.
-One interviewer will stand by for emergency relief, as well as collecting price and other data. - \ Two types of skips have been used in the questionnaire. - Answer specific skips, listed directly under the answer and enclosed within brackets e.g. (>> 6). - Skips that apply after a question, regardless of the answer and printed in capitals in a box at the bottom of the question, e.g.
+This obviously eliminates the very slow and tedious coding process, which is often liable to various types of errors. - \ Microcomputers are installed in all data collection centres located in regional offices of the Statistical Service.
+This is to facilitate the quick entry of data close to the points of data collection. - \ A software programme has been designed to check the data automatically to detect inconsistencies so that any errors can be corrected by the interviewer in consultation with the supervisor. - \ Supervision will be close with one supervisor to a team of four interviewers and one data entry operator.
+One interviewer will stand by for emergency relief. - \ Two types of skips have been used in the questionnaire.- Answer specific skips, listed directly under the answer and enclosed within brackets e.g. (>> 6).

+- Skips that apply after a question, regardless of the answer and printed in capitals in a box at the bottom of the question e.g.